Fixed Rate RSA Retail Savings Bonds

-The monthly change in underlying Government Bond yields is a good proxy, for any RSB rate changes, however the spread added to Government Bond yields to arrive at RSB rates can adjust to retail market conditions.
-RSB rates remain competitive compared to the Banks.
+The monthly change in underlying Government Bond yields is a good proxy, for any RSB rate changes, however, the spread added to Government Bond yields to arrive at RSB rates can adjust to retail market conditions.
+RSB rates very remain competitive compared to the Banks.

-As depicted in the 5-year Retail Savings Bond Rate versus 5-year Government Bond Rate Chart, the net increase in the 5-year rate with subsequent decrease in the RSB rate means the spread over Government bonds narrowed materially to average long term levels, for January 2022.
+As depicted in the 5-year Retail Savings Bond Rate versus 5-year Government Bond Rate chart, the 0.13% drop in the 5-year rate with a 0.50% decrease in the RSB rate means the spread over Government bonds narrowed materially to average long term levels, for January 2022.
 Be sure to compare the 2-year case where the spread has narrowed to only 0.05%.

 Investment rates for new bonds are set by the National Treasury at the start of each month, and are primarily determined based on the levels at which Government Bonds are trading in the capital markets.
 By keeping an eye how these bond levels have changed over the month, it is possible to get a good idea what changes, if any can be expected in RSB levels.
 This information is useful in determining whether to buy or re-start now, or hold off in the hope of better levels next month.